Seljuk Empire: Ahmad Sanjar

+Monumental Seljuk stucco panel (116 x 178cm), Saveh, Iran, 12th century.

-Ahmad was the son of Malik Shah I and initially took part in wars of succession against his three brothers and a nephew: Mahmud I, Berkyaruq, Malik Shah II and Muhammad I Tapar.
+Ahmad Sanjar was the son of Malik Shah I and initially took part in wars of succession against his three brothers and a nephew: Mahmud I, Berkyaruq, Malik Shah II and Muhammad I Tapar.
 In 1096, he was tasked to govern the province of Khorasan by his brother Muhammad I. Over the next several years, Ahmad Sanjar became the ruler of most of Iran (Persia), and eventually in 1118, the sole ruler of the Great Seljuk Empire, but with a subordinate Sultan in Iraq in the person of Mahmud II.

 In 1141, Ahmad marched to eliminate the threat posed by Kara Khitans and faced them in the vicinity of Samarkand at the Battle of Qatwan.
 He suffered his first defeat in his long career, and as a result lost all Seljuk territory east of the Syr Darya.

 Sanjar's as well as the Seljuks' rule collapsed as a consequence of yet another unexpected defeat, this time at the hands of the Seljuks' own tribe, in 1153.
 Sanjar was captured during the battle and held in captivity until 1156.
 It brought chaos to the Empire – a situation later exploited by the victorious Turkmens, whose hordes would overrun Khorasan unopposed, wreaking colossal damage on the province and prestige of Sanjar.
 Sanjar eventually escaped from captivity in the fall of 1156, but soon died in Merv in 1157.
 After his death, Turkic rulers, Turkmen tribal forces, and other secondary powers competed for Khorasan.
 In 1181, Sultan Shah, a pretendent to the Khwarezmian throne, managed to take control of Khorasan, until 1192 when he was defeated near Merv by the Ghurids, who captured his territories.
-The Ghurids then took control of all Khorasan following the death of his successor Tekish in 1200, as far as Besṭām in the ancient region of Qūmes.
+The Ghurids then took control of all Khorasan following the death of his successor Tekish in 1200, as far as Bastam in the ancient region of Qūmes.
 The province was finally conquered by Khwarazmians after the Ghurid defeat at the Battle of Andkhud (1204).

 The Tomb of Ahmed Sanjar was destroyed by the Mongols led by Tolui, who sacked the city of Merv in 1221, killing 700,000 people according to contemporary sources during their catastrophic invasion of Khwarazm; however, modern scholarship holds such figures to be exaggerated.